chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-07-02-generated-pipelines.markdown

 - First, the ```Environment()``` function loads the template directory as a source and tells Jinja what we want to do with whitespace
 - Second, the ```get_template()``` function does exactly what it sounds like it does
-- Finally, the ```render()``` function receives a key value dictionary within inputs from the command line and transforms the template into content
+- Finally, the ```render()``` function receives a key value dictionary with inputs from the command line and transforms the template into content

 So, the code required to render a template is very small.